sirisian/ecmascript-types/decoratorreplacement-rationale.md

 that reports success.
 A stash that returns non-zero, an encode that throws after a truncate. **The check to run is not "did the last step succeed" but "did the step I am relying on actually happen".**

+## 20. The specification had the defect too

+Implementing expansion found two things wrong in the ENGINE and, on checking, one of them was wrong in the specification as well.

+**The engine applied every expansion site in one pass.** For `@a @b class C {}` the outer decoration's range CONTAINS the inner one's, so two edits overlapped and corrupted each other. **The specification was already right** - `sec-expansion` says "let _d_ be the outermost such decoration in source order", singular, one per iteration - so this was an implementation diverging from a clear rule rather than a rule that needed writing.
+Taking the algorithm literally fixed it.

+**But `sec-applyreplacementdecorator` had the other defect.** It said "Let _target_ be TokensOf(the declaration _d_ decorates)" while `sec-expansion` replaces "_d_ itself" TOGETHER WITH what it decorates.
+Those two do not agree: a decoration written between them - `@a @r class C {}` - is inside the range being replaced and outside what the macro was handed, so it was dropped silently.

+That contradicts §7.8(iii), which settles that a replacement encloses the runtime decorations and may rewrite or remove them, and it is the whole reason the outermost rule exists. _target_ is now everything the decoration encloses.

+**The pattern worth keeping**: the two clauses were each defensible alone and disagreed about a range. **A specification can be internally consistent clause-by-clause and still describe an operation that loses information**, and what found it was implementing the thing and printing what came out - not reading either clause again.

+`[[LineTerminatorBefore]]` also landed on the Token Record, which the engine had carried since stage G and the specification had not.
+Newlines are semantically significant through ASI, so a printer emitting a space where the source had a newline changes what a program means.